About me

 Origami #

-I find paper folding both intricate and relaxing.
-Also, paper figurines make fantastic gifts and minimalistic home or office decor.
+Paper folding is both intricate and relaxing.
+Origami figurines make fantastic gifts and minimalistic home or office decor.

 Origami owl Origami fish